How to invest in crypto with dollar cost averaging

 Investing in cryptocurrencies can be extremely lucrative.
 Some people have become millionaires by doing so.
 However, choosing the one undervalued token that is going to 10x or 100x in value in the next five years is a difficult task.

-Dollar cost averaging, on the other hand, is a simple investment strategy that any investor can use to build wealth over time, without having to spend hours investigating and agonising over individual investments.
+Dollar cost averaging, which is now available on the SwissBorg app thanks to our new Auto-Invest feature, is a simple investment strategy that any investor can use to build wealth over time, without having to spend hours investigating and agonising over individual investments.

 In this article you will learn what dollar cost averaging is, why it is a good investment strategy (especially for beginners!), and you will get some examples that will explain to you how you can implement the strategy straight away.